 In 2023 Japan Rail introduced their own website selling Japan Rail passes internationally.
 You can buy through this website either before arriving in Japan or after.
 The purchase price is in Japanese Yen and must be purchased on an accepted credit card in the name of the person purchasing the pass.

-The cost of purchasing from Japan Rail direct from JR is generally higher but there are two differences that may make this option worthwhile for some travellers.
+The cost of purchasing from Japan Rail direct from JR is generally slightly higher but there are two differences that may make this option worthwhile for some travellers.
 Firstly you get an electronic confirmation rather than a voucher being mailed to you, once you have that email you can go back onto the website and make bookings for specific train trips, including the luggage seats before you get to Japan.

 Whether you have the Japan Rail email or voucher from another online seller you need to exchange it for the actual pass in the same JR station offices once you are in Japan.
 If you book tickets online you still need to collect those physical tickets at the same booking office you would go into to book them with the JR Pass in person.